 Energy conservation is a key first step for any organization's sustainability program.
-A typical hospital's operating margin is 4%.
-A 20% drop in your energy bill is equivalent to 5% revenue growth.
-Gundersen's conservation efforts alone have resulted in a 53% improvement since 2008, with a cumulative financial savings of more than $11.2 million.
+A typical hospital's operating margin is 4 percent.
+A 20 percent drop in your energy bill is equivalent to 5 percent revenue growth.
+Gundersen's conservation efforts alone have resulted in a 54 percent improvement, with a cumulative financial savings of more than $28 million.

 Retrocommissioning examines heating and cooling systems, lighting and employee behavior and uses low-cost or no-cost measures to improve efficiency and reduce energy demand.
 At the time the retrocommissioning program started at Gundersen, the system's energy costs were rising by about $350,000 a year.
 Those costs were being passed on to patients in the form of higher healthcare costs.
 The Envision® team knew they had to find areas for improvement and conducted an energy audit.

-The audit opened the team's eyes to the dozens of energy saving opportunities, and Gundersen began the retrocommissioning process in May 2008.
-By the end of 2009, the retrocommissioning program improved energy efficiency by 25 percent, resulting in more than $1 million in annual savings.
+The audit opened the team's eyes to the dozens of energy saving opportunities, and Gundersen began a retrocommissioning process.
+Within a year, we improved energy efficiency by 25 percent, resulting in more than $1 million in annual savings.

 During the audit, it was found that the air handlers that blow warm or cool air through the buildings were often running during times when staff and patients weren’t in a building or room.
 The solution—schedule the air handlers to run only when needed.

 Air handler scheduling is similar to what a person would do to their home when they’re getting ready to leave for vacation and set the thermostat so the temperature gets warmer or cooler than usual to save on cooling or heating costs.